 Present your friends with a glass of red wine before you sit down to dine’.
 This red Bergerac also found its way to the VOC ships.
 Crates of bottles of wine were brought on board, destined for the higher ranking officers and rich merchants.

-The Dutch East India Company (VOC) was founded in 1602 and existed until 1800.
-‘Offices’ were established in Amsterdam, Delft, Rotterdam, Hoorn, Middelburg and Enkhuizen, from which trade with the Far East was controlled.
-The VOC had headquarters in Amsterdam and Batavia (now Jakarta) and trading posts in India, Ceylon, Bengal, Siam, Japan and Africa: the VOC was the first ‘multinational’ in the world.
-Not only trade was conducted – the cultural exchange between countries has played an important role in the history of the VOC and The Netherlands.
+The United East India Company – the ‘VOC’ (1602-1800) had “rooms” (offices) in Amsterdam, Delft, Rotterdam, Hoorn, Middelburg and Enkhuizen.
+This first “multinational” in the world controlled trade with the Far East.
+With trading posts in India, Ceylon, Bengal, Siam, Japan and Africa, the VOC also played a role in the cultural exchange between different countries and played an important role in the history of the Netherlands.

-The VOC exported goods to Asia, for the construction of ships as well as for the trading posts and the trade.
-The goods came from almost all European countries: copper from Germany, iron nails from Belgium, fabrics from the Netherlands, steel from Sweden, hemp and tar from Russia, mercury from England and wine amongst others from France.
-Wine was mainly traded by French Huguenots who had fled to the Netherlands after the Edict of Nantes in 1685.
-Many settled in Amsterdam, bringing their knowledge of the wine trade with them.
-Amongst them were existing wine merchants from Bergerac, selling Bergerac, and especially Monbazillac, wine to the VOC.
+From almost all of Europe the VOC exported goods to the Far East: copper from Germany, iron nails from Belgium, cloth from Holland, steel from Sweden, hemp and tar from Russia, mercury from England, and wine from France.
+This wine was mainly traded by French Huguenots who fled to the Netherlands in 1685.
+They settled in Amsterdam, among other places, and took their knowledge of the wine trade with them.
+Among them were wine merchants from Bergerac, who were already selling wines from that region to the VOC.